McLaren Racing supports Do It 4 Youth in partnership with The Duke of Edinburgh’s Awards

 – McLaren Racing to donate two VIP tickets to the 2022 British Grand Prix to raise vital funds for The Duke of Edinburgh’s Award.

-– Duke of Edinburgh’s Award Do It 4 Youth branding to feature on McLaren MCL35M Formula 1 car during the 2021 British Grand Prix.
+– The Duke of Edinburgh’s Award Do It 4 Youth branding to feature on McLaren MCL35M Formula 1 car during the 2021 British Grand Prix.

-This summer, McLaren Racing is partnering with the Duke of Edinburgh’s Award (DofE) for a new fundraising challenge ‘Do It 4 Youth’.
+This summer, McLaren Racing is partnering with The Duke of Edinburgh’s Award (DofE) for a new fundraising challenge ‘Do It 4 Youth’.
 The key themes behind the challenge are core values shared by both McLaren and the DofE: resilience, teamwork and mental wellbeing.
-The vital funds raised through the campaign will enable more young people across the UK, regardless of their background, to be able to take part in the Duke of Edinburgh’s Award.
+The vital funds raised through the campaign will enable more young people across the UK, regardless of their background, to be able to take part in The Duke of Edinburgh’s Award.

 Young people have been among the hardest hit by the covid-19 pandemic, with millions locked out of employment, education and training.
 The Duke of Edinburgh’s Award has a 65-year history of supporting young people and helping them find belief in themselves to reach their full potential.
 The Do It 4 Youth challenge kick-starts a five-year plan by the charity to get a million more young people from the hardest-hit communities to take part in the DofE award scheme to help build resilience, confidence and to feel strong, powerful and limitless.

-McLaren Racing is joining forces with the Duke of Edinburgh’s Award to encourage people of all ages and abilities to team up with friends, family and colleagues this summer to complete four fun-packed DofE inspired challenges in four weeks, with the money raised supporting young people where it’s needed the most.
+McLaren Racing is joining forces with The Duke of Edinburgh’s Award to encourage people of all ages and abilities to team up with friends, family and colleagues this summer to complete four fun-packed DofE inspired challenges in four weeks, with the money raised supporting young people where it’s needed the most.

 DO IT 4 YOUTH: four challenges. four weeks, all for youth

 GET UP: choose a physical activity such as cycling, walking, running or climbing